-The AATSIHS was conducted in all states and territories, including very remote areas.
+Accuracy: The AATSIHS was conducted in all states and territories, including very remote areas.
 Non-private dwellings such as hotels, motels, hospitals, nursing homes and short-stay caravan parks were excluded from the survey.
 The final response rate for the 2012-13 NATSIHS component was 80.2%.
 Results are weighted to account for non-response.
 The AHS was conducted in all states and territories, excluding very remote areas.
 Non-private dwellings such as hotels, motels, hospitals, nursing homes and short-stay caravan parks were also not included in the survey.
 The exclusion of persons usually residing in very remote areas has only a minor effect on estimates for individual states and territories, except for the Northern Territory where such persons make up approximately 23% of the population.
-The response rate for the 2011-12 Core component was 81.6%.
+The response rate for the 2011-12Core component was 81.6%.
 Results are weighted to account for non-response.
-As they are drawn from a sample survey, data for the indicator are subject to sampling error.
+As data are drawn from a sample survey, data for the indicator are subject to sampling error.
 Sampling error occurs because only a small proportion of the population is used to produce estimates that represent the whole population.
 Sampling error can be reliably estimated as it is calculated based on the scientific methods used to design surveys.
 Rates should be considered with reference to their Relative Standard Error (RSE).
 Estimates with RSEs between 25% and 50% should be used with caution.
 Estimates with RSEs greater than 50% are generally considered too unreliable for general use.
-For the non-Indigenous population, data for Northern Territory for 2007-08 should be used with caution due to large RSEs resulting from the small sample size for NT in 2007-08.
+For the non-Indigenous population, data for Northern Territory for 2007-08 should be used with caution due to large RSEs resulting from the small sample size for the Northern Territory in 2007-08.
 Coherence:

 The methods used to construct the indicator are consistent and comparable with other collections and with international practice.
-Most surveys, including CATI health surveys conducted by the states and territories, collect only self-reported height and weight.
+Most surveys, including Computer Assisted Telephone Interviewing (CATI) health surveys conducted by the states and territories, collect only self-reported height and weight.
 There is a general tendency across the population for people to overestimate height and underestimate weight, which results in BMI scores based on self-reported height and weight to be lower than BMI scores based on measured height and weight.
+This includes the 2004-05 NATSIHS and National Health Survey (NHS).
+Data for 2004-05 are therefore not comparable with 2011-13 data which are based on measured height and weight.
 This includes the 2004-05 NATSIHS and NHS.
 Data for 2004-05 are therefore not comparable with 2011-13 data which are based on measured height and weight.
 The AHS collected a range of other health-related information that can be analysed in conjunction with BMI.
-Source and reference attributes Submitting organisation: Australian Bureau of Statistics Reference documents: Numerator and denominator - Indigenous:
+Source and reference attributes Submitting organisation: Australian Bureau of Statistics Reference documents: ABS (Australian Bureau of Statistics) 2012.
+Australian Health Survey: First Results, 2011-12.
+ABS Cat. no. 4364.0.55.001.
+Canberra: ABS.